Dexesttp/tryghost-discord-integration/README.md

   - You will need to click on "Bot Status" to show additional details
   - Click on `Send new secrets` once you're done
   - Check that the Bot Status is now shown as `Online`.
 If not, then you have an issue with your token, ID or secret.
-12. Invite your Bot to your guild by clicking on the "Add bot to guild" link.
-13. Enter the guild ID where you want your bot to be active in `guild ID`, then click on "Update Guild ID"
+12. Enter the guild ID where you want your bot to be active in `guild ID`, then click on "Update Guild ID"
+13. Invite your Bot to your guild by clicking on the "Add bot to guild" link that appears
 14. Set up your roles
+  - Create your roles on Discord (be careful to place them below the bot's own role so it can manage them)
-  - Click on "Re-request the list of roles from the guild" to see the roles available on Discord
+  - Click on "Refresh server roles" to see the roles available on Discord
-  - Click on "Handle role" to make the bot responsible for the role
+  - Open the "Roles not handled by the bot" section, then in the list, click on "Handle role" on the roles you want to make the bot responsible for these roles
   - Click on "Associate more tiers" then select the tier you want for the role
 15. Click on "Re-apply all roles to users" to force the bot to run
   - The bot will auto-run whenever an user connects or disconnects themselves to the bot